swiftlang/swift-evolution/proposals/NNNN-swiftpm-version-pinning.md

 the term "lock" is already overloaded between POSIX file locks and locks in concurrent programming.*

-### Mechanism and policy

-This proposal primarily addresses the _mechanism_ used to record and manage version-pinning information, in support of _specific workflows_ with elevated demands for reproducable builds.

-In addition to this, certain _policy_ choices around default behavior are included; these are set initially to different defaults than in many package managers.
-Specfically the default behaviour is to _not_ generate pinning information unless requested, for reasons outlined in the alternatives discussion.

-If the policy choice turns out to be wrong, the default can be changed without difficulty.

 ### Use Cases

 Our proposal is designed to satisfy several different use cases for such a behavior: